configcat/docs/website/docs/sdk-reference/dotnet.md

   **Problem:** ConfigCat CDN servers require TLS 1.2 or newer security protocol for communication.
-  As for allowed security protocols, please keep in mind that newer .NET runtimes rely on operating system settings, older versions, however, may need additional set up to make secure communication with the CDN servers work.
+  As for allowed security protocols, please keep in mind that newer .NET runtimes rely on operating system settings, older versions, however, may need additional setup to make secure communication with the CDN servers work.

   | Runtime Version | Default Protocols |
   |-----------------|-------------------|